-Michigan tops the list for pickling cucumbers, followed by Florida.
+Michigan tops the list for domestic pickling cucumbers, followed by Florida.

-Cucumbers are part of the Cucurbitaceae family, which includes gourds, pumpkin, watermelon, and squash.
-There are hundreds of varieties, but the most common are the garden cucumber and English cucumber, along with specialty varieties such as Armenian and Asian cucumbers, and lemon cucumber.
+Cucumbers are part of the Cucurbitaceae family, which includes gourds, pumpkins, watermelon, and squash.
+There are hundreds of varieties, but the most common are the garden cucumber and English cucumber, along with specialty varieties such as Armenian and Asian cucumbers, as well as lemon cucumbers.

 Garden cucumbers are dark green, thick and juicy, and usually waxed to keep moisture in.
 English cucumbers are longer and thinner with a lighter flavor and usually sold wrapped in plastic to preserve freshness and reduce moisture loss.

-For pickles, ‘burpless’ cucumbers are recommended, varieties with less bitterness that decrease burping.
-Some say, however, this is simply a marketing term for the Oriental trellis cucumber.
+For pickles, ‘burpless’ varieties—those with less bitterness—are recommended, though some consider this as simply a marketing term for the Oriental trellis cucumber.

-Another serious risk for cucumbers is crooking, where the mature fruit has severe curvature.
-This can occur when leaves block straight growth, and in some cases, from insects feeding on one side of the young cucumbers.
+Another risk is crooking, or curvature of the cucumber, which occurs when leaves block straight growth, and in some cases, from insects feeding on one side of the young cucumbers.
 A one-inch curve per 12 inches in length is the crooking limit for first-grade fruit.

 Harvested cucumbers should be cooled immediately to maintain freshness and shelf life.
 At 55°F and 95% relative humidity, cucumbers can maintain freshness for 10 to 14 days.